ivobeerens-nl/blog/content/blog/2016/07/slow-logoff-horizon-view-vdi-desktop/index.md

 tags:
   - "VMware-horizon"
 author: Ivo Beerens
+url: /2016/07/26/slow-logoff-horizon-view-vdi-desktop/
 ---

+When building a new Horizon Environment, the logoff and refresh maintenance window takes a couple of minutes.

 When a user is logging off from a Horizon VDI session the desktop refreshed in a floating pool.
 (A refresh action can be configured per pool).
 During the logoff and refresh window the desktop is in "maintenance mode" and the user is unable log in.